odigokosisomaryruth-afk/LOVE-AND-RELATIONSHIP-DOC-1/README.md

 When I had reached my eighteenth Year I was recalled by my Parents to my paternal roof in Wales.
 Our mansion was situated in one of the most romantic parts of the Vale of 6
 Uske.
 3. Tho’ my Charms are now considerable softened and somewhat impaired by the Misfortunes I have undergone I was once beautiful.
 4. But lovely as I was the Graces of my Perfections.
 Of every accomplishment accustomary to my sex, I was Mistress.
-Had always exceeded my instructions, >>>my Acquirements had been wonderful for my age
+Had always exceeded my instructions,
+>>>my Acquirements had been wonderful for my age.